 - Hyperadrenocorticism (also known as Cushing’s disease) results when the dog’s adrenal glands secrete too much cortisol.

 - Hypothyroidism (When the thyroid fails to produce a sufficient amount of hormones that help with metabolism and other bodily functions.)

 Your dog uses fat as its primary energy source.
-When your dog becomes overweight, it stores fat more easily, and if the calories are consumed in the form of fat than if they are from carbohydrates.
+When your dog becomes overweight, it stores fat more readily when calories are consumed in the form of fat than if they are from carbohydrates.
 An overweight or obese dog should be fed a low-fat diet to restrict calories available from fat.